stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

 This loader is somewhat crude and brute-force, but it does the business for the images we are interested in for the forseeable future.
-We add the following unit-test to check the texture images we will be using in the next few chapters:
+The following unit-test is added to check the texture images that will be used in the next few chapters:

 ```java
 @DisplayName("Should load supported image formats")